In this article

 Frequently Asked Questions

 Anglers age 16 and older need a Georgia fishing license.
 Children under 16 fish free.
-Residents 65 and older qualify for a free Honorary Fishing License.
+Residents born on or before June 30, 1952 qualify for a free Honorary License; those 65 and older born after that date pay discounted senior rates.

-Georgia's Free Fishing Days fall on June 6, June 13, July 11, and September 26, 2026.
-Trout Licenses are still required on designated trout waters.
+Georgia's Free Fishing Days fall on June 6, June 13, and September 26, 2026.
+On those days residents need neither a fishing license nor a trout license, per Georgia DNR.

 SIP is a free annual registration required for all saltwater anglers age 16+ in Georgia.
 It tracks recreational catch and is included with your standard fishing license.

 Yes.
 To fish for or possess trout on Georgia trout waters you need a Trout License in addition to your fishing license.
-It costs $10 resident, $30 non-resident.
+It costs $10 resident, $25 nonresident.